The College of Information Science & Technology (IS&T) is a path-breaking model for information technology education.

 One of only 14 such programs in the United States, Bioinformatics is a rapidly growing scientific discipline that has a solid IT foundation.
 With this degree, you will be able to help answer the big questions of public health by analyzing, collecting and processing data describing the structure and function of biological systems.

-Information Assurance (IA): The need for secure information systems has become a paramount concern as our digital-based society continues to become even more connected.
-Cyber security is a rapidly-changing field, and our IA degrees prepare you to address fundamental problems in protecting online assets.
+The need for secure information systems has become a paramount concern as our digital-based society continues to become even more connected.
+Cybersecurity is a rapidly-changing field, and our degrees prepare you to address fundamental problems in protecting online assets.

-Management Information Systems (MIS): Building your ability to solve problems better, a degree in MIS will help you integrate technology into your career track.
+Building your ability to solve problems better, a degree in MIS will help you integrate technology into your career track.
 MIS faculty specialties include collaboration science, IT for development, human-computer interaction, rural health information management, and virtual project management.
-Dual degree programs are available in Business Administration and MIS (MBA-MS in MIS) and Public Administration and MIS (MPA–MS in MIS).
+Dual degree programs are available in Business Administration as well as Public Administration.

 An education in Computer Science provides a firm foundation in the theory and applications of computing while preparing you for a career in an ever-changing field.
 Our multidisciplinary approach will provide you a strong foundation for graduate study, entry into many computing professions and lifelong professional growth.
 A dual-degree undergraduate program in Computer Science and Computer Engineering is also available.

 Breakthroughs in public health and data analysis have a profound impact on our society.
 Our master’s and doctoral degree programs in Biomedical Informatics (a joint program with University of Nebraska Medical Center) offer new and pioneering curriculum with multidisciplinary emphases in information technology.
 Through these programs, you will be an innovative part of the next generation of healthcare.